Upstatement/quickshare/README.md

 </div>
 ```

-In the current implementation, when filling out an attribute, QuickShare looks for the closest parent container with that attribute defined.
-This means support for nested share containers.
-In the example below, the link will share the url `http://container-url.com` with the title `Example Title`.
+QuickShare supports nested share containers.
+When trying to find out the value of a customisable field, QuickShare looks for the closest parent container with that data attribute defined.

+In the example below, the link will share the url `http://container-url.com` with the title `Example Title`, even though they are defined on different container elements:

 ```html
 <div class="qs-container" data-qs-url="http://container-url.com" data-qs-title="Unused Title">